Mur3ph/WebsiteShop/README.md

 [How to install Eclipse IDE](http://eclipse.org/downloads/ )

 Import project into Eclipse IDE

 1. File
 2. Import
 3. General
 4. Existing Projects into workspace
+5. Navigate to where you downloaded the project and install

 ### Tomcat